Tharneshtharun69/Personal-Portfolio/README.md

 In Education section,you will be able to see the level of my education in SSLC,HSC,UG.

 # 💻SKILLS:
-skills and tools known:
+In Skills section,you will be able to find my skills in the field of Web development,Application development,hosting,designing. skills and tools known:
 =>HTML
 =>CSS